AED inspection app image showing EHS mobile barscan of an eyewash station

 Are There Regulatory Standards for AEDs?

-The European Union also has regulatory standards for AEDs, which are regulated by the European Medicines Agency (EMA).
-AEDs sold in the EU must be CE marked, indicating that they comply with the requirements of the Medical Device Directive (93/42/EEC) and the Medical Devices Regulation (2017/745).
+Within the European Union, AEDs are regulated through the European Medicines Agency (EMA).
+Devices sold in the EU must carry the CE mark, demonstrating compliance with the Medical Device Directive (93/42/EEC) as well as the Medical Devices Regulation (2017/745).

 How Can I Manage an AED Inspection Program?